folio-org/folio-org.github.io/doc/best-practices-dockerfiles.md

   [Debian OS base image](https://hub.docker.com/_/debian)
   [Alpine OS base image](https://hub.docker.com/_/alpine)

   Alpine is ideal because of its small footprint.
-However, it may not be compatiable with all projects.
+However, it may not be compatible with all projects.
 Test your Docker image to ensure your module functions correctly.

 * Utilize the "one process per container" rule whenever possible and run the